crosetto/AutomaticDifferentiation/README.md

 # An idiom for Automatic Differentiation (AD) in C++17

-This example comes as a follow up from an example of generic programming, which we showed during a C++ course at CSCS a couple of years ago.
+This example comes as a follow up from an example of generic programming, which we showed during a C++ course at CSCS a couple of years ago (see https://www.youtube.com/watch?v=cC9MtflQ_nI&t=2915s towards the end, and sorry for the poor quality).
 In that occasion the goal was to show that using C++14 and constexpr we could write expression templates and automatic differentiation idioms with a little effort and an effective syntax.
 The goal now is to show how this idiom can evolve using C++17 constexpr lambdas, further reducing the coding effort.

+DISCLAIMER: the purpose of this repo is to present a proof of concept, not a production-ready library, so all protections are skipped.

 To recap, we start from the goal to achieve:
 * Implementing univariate polynomials of the form
 ```C++
   constexpr auto expr = x*x*x+x*x+x
 ```
-  in which "x" is the independent variable. the "x"s are generic: could be real numbers, matrices, vectors, functions, ...
+  in which "x" is the independent variable. the "x"s are generic: might be real numbers, matrices, vectors, functions, ...
 * Being able to lazily evaluate the expression
 ```C++